Home Care for Vascular Dementia

 Causes of Vascular Dementia:

 Vascular dementia is the second most prevalent cause of dementia in individuals over the age of 65 following Alzheimer’s disease.
 It is caused by a series of small strokes, also known as infarcts, which disturb or block the blood supply to any portion of the brain.
 Multi-infarct refers to the fact that more than one area of the brain has been damaged due to a lack of blood.
-When blood flow is stopped for more than a few seconds, the brain is unable to receive oxygen, resulting in the death of brain cells and permanent damage.
+Home Care for Vascular Dementia is When blood flow is stopped for more than a few seconds, the brain is unable to receive oxygen, resulting in the death of brain cells and permanent damage.

 When strokes affect a small area, they may not cause any symptoms, which are referred to as silent strokes.
 As more areas of the brain are damaged over time, the symptoms of dementia appear.
 Dementia can also be caused by larger strokes that affect strength, sensation, or other neurological functions.